Cơm Hến Recipe

 • You can swap the rice with thin rice noodles for a different texture.

-• Be creative with your toppings, as Com Hen pairs relatively well with pork rinds or star fruits.
+• Be creative with your toppings, as this rice treat pairs relatively well with pork rinds or star fruits.

 • If you’re unfamiliar with raw vegetable taste, blanching them can help make the profile milder.